TowhidKashem/snapchat-clone/README.md

       </td>
       <td valign="top">
         Not all the buttons are actionable, many of them are there just for show since this is a minimal demo.
+This
-This <a href="">video</a> shows all the things you can currently do.
-Where it's not obvious which buttons actually work I added a red box-shadow as guide.
+        <a href="" target="_blank">video</a> shows all the things you can
+        currently do.
+Where it's not obvious which buttons actually work I added red box-shadows as guides.
       </td>
     </tr>
   </tbody>